demisto/content-docs/content-repo/extra-docs/packs/expanse-pack-readme.md

 ---
 id: expanse-pack-readme
-title: Expanse Pack
+title: Cortex Xpanse Pack
-description: The Expanse Content Pack for Cortex XSOAR provides full coverage of the Expander and Behavior product capabilities from Expanse to allow SOCs to automate the defense of their company’s attack surface.
+description: The Cortex Xpanse Content Pack for Cortex XSOAR provides full coverage of the Expanse Expander product capabilities to allow SOCs to automate the defense of their company’s attack surface.
 ---
-The Expanse Content Pack for Cortex XSOAR provides full coverage of the Expander and Behavior product capabilities from Expanse to allow SOCs to automate the defense of their company’s attack surface.
+The Cortex Xpanse Content Pack for Cortex XSOAR provides full coverage of the Expanse Expander product capabilities to allow SOCs to automate the defense of their company’s attack surface.

-The integrations in this pack enable fetching and mirroring of Expanse issues into Cortex XSOAR incidents, and ingestion of indicators (IPs, domains, and certificates) that refer to the corporate network perimeter as discovered by Expanse.
+The integrations in this pack enable fetching and mirroring of Xpanse issues into Cortex XSOAR incidents, and ingestion of indicators (IPs, domains, and certificates) that refer to the corporate network perimeter as discovered by Expanse.

 Through a powerful set of playbooks, analysts can correlate the discovered information with data provided from internal security systems (such as Palo Alto Networks Cortex Data Lake, Prisma Cloud and Panorama, Active Directory, Splunk SIEM, etc.) to help pinpoint the correct owners of the assets and automate remediation.

-## Handle Expanse Incident
+## Handle an Xpanse Incident

-After configuring an instance of the Expanse v2 integration, the Expanse issues will start getting mapped to Expanse incident type and the **Handle Expanse Incident** playbook will automatically be launched.
+After configuring an instance of the Cortex Xpanse integration, the Xpanse issues start getting mapped to the Expanse incident type and the **Handle Expanse Incident** playbook will automatically be launched.
 If you are only interested in enrichment and attribution, use the **Handle Expanse Incident - Attribution Only** playbook instead, by assigning it to the Expanse Issue Incident Type.

 The first phase of the playbook is the *Enrichment* phase.
 The playbook tries to enrich the data (such as IP addresses, Domains, Certificates) associated with this incident.
 The playbook uses the enrichment commands for these indicator types to obtain as much context as possible from the Expanse integration and from other integrations that can provide reputation and enrichment for those assets.